JavaTMP/JavaTMP/docs/pages/manage-front-end-dependencies-using-node-js-and-gulp.md

 title: Manage Front-end dependencies Using Node.js And Gulp
 ---
 # {{ page.title }}
-We manage all front-end plugins and framework dependencies like jQuery, Bootstrap using Node NPM and gulp tools.
+We manage all front-end plugins and framework dependencies like jQuery, Bootstrap using Node NPM and gulp tools. npm is the package manager for the Node JavaScript platform.
+It puts modules in place so that node can find them, and manages dependency conflicts intelligently.
+It is extremely configurable to support a wide variety of use cases.
+Most commonly, it is used to publish, discover, install, and develop node programs and `Gulp` is a toolkit for automating painful or time-consuming tasks in your development workflow.
+We use gulp to automate our building process like generating JS/CSS.

 We add the dependencies using two methods: